What’s it like in the Dantzer Lab?

 I am always looking for highly motivated and energetic students that are interested in basic questions that integrate animal behavior, physiology, evolution, and ecology.
 I am happy to have Ph.D. students pursue their own research questions while providing lots of guidance.
 I expect that Ph.D. students will carry out field work and combine this with laboratory analyses.
 I will also consider students that have excellent laboratory skills but do not have much field experience.

 I am looking for new Ph.D. students to start in Fall 2019 (applications due December 1 2018).
 I can accept new Ph.D. students at the University of Michigan through the Department of Psychology in the Biopsychology Area.
 This is a highly productive research group with unparalleled laboratory resources both within the Department and on the University of Michigan campus.
-There are also numerous faculty on the campus of University of Michigan in various departments and programs that you can interact with as a graduate student in my research group (e.g., faculty and their students in Ecology and Evolutionary Biology, Molecular, Cellular, and Developmental Biology, Anthropology, and the School of Natural Resources).
-The University of Michigan is consistently ranked as one of the top research universities in the world and has excellent resources and funding for graduate students.
+There are also numerous faculty on the campus of University of Michigan in various departments and programs that you can interact with as a graduate student in my research group (e.g., faculty and their students in Ecology and Evolutionary Biology, Molecular, Cellular, and Developmental Biology, Anthropology, and the School for Environment and Sustainability).
+The University of Michigan is consistently ranked as one of the top research universities in the world, top 20 university in the entire world (see here), and has excellent resources and funding for graduate students.
 Ann Arbor is also a wonderful place to live!

-I can also accept MSc. students and co-supervise Ph.D. students in the Department of Ecology and Evolutionary Biology.
+I can also co-supervise MSc. and Ph.D. students in the Department of Ecology and Evolutionary Biology.
 Please contact me if interested.

 Applications for entry into the Ph.D. program at UM are due in December of each year.
 Please contact me well in advance of December if you are interested in applying to join the lab.
 When you write an email to me expressing interest in my lab, please describe your 1) research interests, 2) past experiences and skills, 3) reasons for why you want to join my lab, and 4) GPA.